valderman/haste-deck/README.md

 A simple example of a slide would be the Hello World slide.
-Note that `OverloadedStrings` is used to create text slides from string literals; purists may want to avoid this and instead use the `text` function from `Haste.Deck`.
+Note that `OverloadedStrings` is used to create text slides from string literals; purists may want to avoid this and instead use the `markup` function from `Haste.Deck`.

     {-# LANGUAGE OverloadedStrings #-}